Florian-Thake/TeaScript-Cpp-Library/README.md

 2.)
 Add the corresponding JsonAdapter.cpp to your project, e.g., extenstions/JsonAdapterNlohmann.cpp<br>
 3.)
 Add include for the json library of use, e.g., <rootpath>/nlohmann_3.11.3/single_inlude/<br>
 4.)
 Set the define TEASCRIPT_JSON_FLAVOR to the desired Json flavor, e.g., TEASCRIPT_JSON_NLOHMANN<br>

+**BSON Support** - Currently BSON support is only available if the used JsonAdapter is nlohmann::json (see above how to change).

 # Building the demo app